What is a Child Protection Conference?

 What if it’s Decided my Child Needs a Protection Plan?

-If it’s determined that a Child Protection Plan is required, this will be put into writing and will set out:
+If it’s decided that a Child Protection Plan is required, this will be put into writing and will set out:

 • Who the key worker will be (typically the social worker)